-The investment committee was chaired by Mr. Pascal Dulau in 2018.
-Following the resignation of the Chairman in February 2019, the Company is currently considering the appointment of a new chairman as well as a vice-chairman.
+The Investment Committee was chaired by Mr. Pascal Dulau in 2018 and partly in 2019.
+Following the resignation of the Chairman in February 2019, the appointment of Mr Frank Brusco as new chairman of the Investment Committee was approved on 02 August 2019.